liferay/liferay-mobile-sdk/ios/README.md

 4. Add both `core` and `v62` folders.
 The `v62` folder name can change for each Liferay version.
 In this example, the SDK is built for Liferay 6.2.

+5. The iOS SDK requires [AFNetworking 2.2.4](https://github.com/AFNetworking/AFNetworking/releases/tag/2.2.4).
+Make sure its source code is added to your project.

 #### CocoaPods

 1. You need CocoaPods installed.